-PP2 takes place at the end of the first half of the semester approximately to evaluate the second unit of the subject.
+PEI1 takes place at the end of the first half of the semester approximately, on a date that will be announced at the beginning of the course, and evaluates the first and second unit of the subject.

-PP3 takes place at the end of the quarter, the official examination date, and evaluates the third unit of the subject.
+PEI2 takes place at the end of the quarter, on the official examination date, and evaluates the third unit of the subject.